 2. Too many awful games are flooding the Steam marketplace from asset flips to broken games, to cynical meme simulators thus making finding decent non-AAA games on Steam like finding a needle in a haystack.

 Steam Pile: Any game that is an obvious low effort cash grab, asset flip, or broken garbage game will get a brief (two or three paragraphs tops) description of what makes it qualify for the Pile.
 Any game with a score of 20/100 or below will be designated for the Steam Pile.

 Early Access: Any game in Steam’s Early Access category will be given impressions and a rating that lets you know if it is worth buying now, waiting for improvements, or avoid it like the plague.

 Full Reviews: Games that are fully functional and not obvious low effort or unfinished products will be given the full review treatment including a review score.
 AAA games should always get a review score of 1-100 with 50 being considered an average game.
 Full Reviews are divided into two sub-categories: Gems and Steam Pile.
-Gems are games which score 80 or higher, while games designated for Steam Pile score less than 50.
+Gems are games which score 80 or higher, while games designated for the Steam Pile score 20 or lower..